Aquatic-Labs/Umbra-Mod-Menu/README.md

 # Changelog:
 7/14/2020 v1.2.4:
+- [ ] Releases from now on will be an exe installer rather than a dll.
 - [ ] Added Active Mobs list to bottom of screen.
 - [ ] Added Unload button to the main menu.
 - [ ] Updated Menu positions to support 1080p & 1440p.